Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 ## Introduction

-This guide walks through downloading, installing, and starting Kong Enterprise using CentOS and PostgreSQL 9.5.
-The configuration shown in this guide is intended only as an example -- you will want to modify and take additional measures to secure your Kong Enterprise system before moving to a production environment.
+This guide walks through downloading, installing, and starting Kong Enterprise using CentOS and PostgreSQL.
+The configuration shown in this guide is intended only as an example.
+Depending on your environment, you may need to make some modifications, and take measures to properly conclude the installation and configuration.

 ## Prerequisites

 To complete this guide you will need:

-* A CentOS 6 or 7 system with root equivalent access.
+* A supported CentOS system with root equivalent access.
-* The ability to SSH to the system.
 * A valid *Bintray* account.
 You will need your *username*, account *password* and account *API KEY*.
     * Example:
         * Bintray Access key = `john-company`